BrianP490/Weather_Predictor/README.md

-# MAX TEMPERATURE WEATHER PREDICTER
+# MAX TEMPERATURE WEATHER PREDICTOR
 Attempted to create a trained model policy that can accurately predict the maximum temperature of a given day based on feature inputs.

 ## Data Source